The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Things To Do Near Flagstaff, Arizona

-#19 Marvel in Wonder at Grand Canyon National Park
+#18 Marvel at Grand Canyon National Park

 Snow Blankets the Grand Canyon, AZ

-Without question, one of the top things to do near Flagstaff is to go to Grand Canyon NP.
-The striking gorge carved by the Colorado River is one of the most beautiful sites in the United States.
+The striking gorge carved by the Colorado River is one of the most beautiful sites in the United States!

-We recommend planning a full day trip to visit the park.
 The Grand Canyon South Entrance (which leads to the stunningly beautiful South Rim) is about 75 miles north of Flagstaff – and the drive takes about 1.5 hours.

-#20 Explore the Arizona Meteor Crater
+#19 Explore the Arizona Meteor Crater

-The top Winslow attractions are the Standin’ On The Corner Park and historic La Posada Hotel.
+The top Winslow attractions are Standin’ On The Corner Park and the historic La Posada Hotel.
+Points of interest further east of Winslow include the Painted Desert and Petrified Forest.

-#22 Spend a Day in Sedona
+#21 Spend a Day in Sedona

 Beautiful Red Rocks, Sedona, AZ, USA